 ensure they meet the required level of environmental benefit.

 The money raised through our Green Tariff is placed in the Green Fund and used to award grants to community, non-profit, charitable and educational organisations across the UK.

 The Green Fund awards grants to organisations who apply for funds to help cover the cost of renewable energy technologies.
 These technologies can be used to produce green energy from the sun, wind, water, wood and other renewable sources.

-Applications for funding are now being accepted.
-Closure date is 31st August
+Applications for funding closed on 31st August 2013.

 How is the Green Fund used?